-A nonnevot is a type of doughnut and can be considered a deep-fried bread dough in the shape of a knot.
+From a baker’s perspective, a nonnevot is a type of doughnut and can be considered a deep-fried bread dough that is shaped like a knot.
 My grandmother’s recipe was so generic, that it was near impossible to reproduce.
 She probably remembered all the details by heart, because there were no quantities mentioned in her handwritten copy.
-I have interpreted my dad’s version and I have converted it to weight-based measures over volume-based measures for better accuracy and reproducibility.
+I have interpreted my dad’s version and I have converted it to weight-based measures instead of his volume-based measures for better accuracy and reproducibility in the future.

 My dad’s version of the recipe for 40 nonnevotten is listed in the table below.

 To convert this to weight based measures I used the following conversion factors.
 For the milk I used a density of 1.04 g/ml.
 Vanilla sugar comes in bags of 8 g in the Netherlands, and I used 21 g/table spoon for the conversion of the salt.
 It is important to note that in the Netherlands a standard ‘eetlepel’ or table spoon contains 15 g of salt.
 The table spoon I have at home, holds 21 g/spoon.
 Using the latter, you arrive at 2.1 % (baker’s percentage) while with the former you get 1.5 % (baker’s percentage).
 According to Robert van Beckhoven, 1.5% of salt is the legal maximum limit for bread, and the minimum from a baking standpoint to make tasty bread.
 The past three years I have used 2.1% without any problems.
 Because fresh yeast is a fickle lover, I settled on using the more reliable dried baker’s yeast.
 To convert from the fresh to the dried product, I use a conversion ratio of 1 g of dried yeast for every 3 g of fresh yeast.

 Follow these steps to make nonnevotten based on my interpretation: